Frequently Asked Questions

+6. Where will we live?

 You will stay in dorms on the campus of Vanguard University in Costa Mesa, CA. You will share a quad with other IT Project participants.
-The quad includes a shared living space and a kitchenette area for food.
+The quad includes a shared living space.
 Most meals will be together as a project but there are options nearby like Starbucks and fast food spots.

 7. What is this class I will be taking?